 FOOD AND BEVERAGE LABELING TRAINING

-This two-day virtual course is specifically designed for food industry professionals to receive in-depth
+This virtual course is specifically designed for food industry professionals to receive in-depth

 instruction on USDA and FDA regulatory labeling requirements for food and beverage products sold in the

 At the conclusion of this course, participants will have the knowledge and tools to understand and apply:

 - The rules for mandatory labeling of food products